coder/docs/environments/getting-started.md

 2. Select the **Workspace Provider** and the **Namespace** where your environment will be located.
 We recommend selecting the workspace provider closest to you to minimize the latency you encounter when using Coder.
+This is a **beta** feature.

 3. Click **Create** to proceed.